alvaro-cuesta/townsclipper/README.md

 ## Contributing [![MIT License](https://img.shields.io/npm/l/townsclipper)](./LICENSE)

-Just test the library!
+Just test the CLI and library!
 Use it!
 Break it!
 Enjoy it!
 And [report any bugs](https://github.com/alvaro-cuesta/townsclipper/issues) :P

 Pull requests are welcome.
 [Fork](https://github.com/alvaro-cuesta/townsclipper/network/members) this repository!
+For now we're just working on `master` since were aren't even v1.0.

+**Do a global search for `TODO` to see what's pending to do or discuss.**

+#### Rules:

+- Clipboard strings should match Townscaper's.
+If you can make them shorter, hide the behavior behind a flag (but make it on by default!)

+- JSON string output doesn't have to match exactly as long as it parses the same.

+- Be explicit in Dense Representation.
+I'd rather have a `null` value than a missing key (see `xDelta`).

+- When in doubt, do what Townscaper does.

-`yarn test` outputs a test set into the `test_out` folder.
+- `yarn test` outputs a test set into the `test_out` folder.
 Inspect differences (if any) in `git diff` to check that everything is working as intended.
 Feel free to add tests cases if needed.
 Remember to commit `test_out` so we can use `git diff` with your changes!

-### To Do

-- The grid is irregular and we need it if we want to generate valid coordinates.
-Chris Love has done some research on this
-  ([Twitter thread](https://twitter.com/ChrisLuv/status/1280594189412073474)) and the code in http://scriptology.de/townscaper.html might have the full list of corners, but I'd rather understand the algorithm.